The placement of model and serial numbers varies by product, but they are most commonly found in one of the following locations:

 Smudge-Proof™ is a protective coating that is applied directly to the stainless steel appliance that resists fingerprints and cleans easily, making it effortless to keep your kitchen looking beautiful.

-To keep the interior of your refrigerator fresh, follow these steps:
+To self-clean your oven, follow these simple steps: